DotnDev/android-ToDoApp/README.md

 # android-ToDoApp
-A TodoList app with a swipe-to-delete function
+A TodoList app with a swipe-to-delete function [DEVELOPMENT ON-GOING]

 Installation